fastai/course-v3/docs/deployment_aws_lambda.md

     --s3-bucket REPLACE_THIS_WITH_YOUR_S3_BUCKET_NAME
 ```

 Next, the following command will create a Cloudformation Stack and deploy your SAM resources.
-You will need to override the default parameters for the bucket name and key.
-This is done by passing the `--parameter-overrides` option to the `deploy` command.
+You will need to override the default parameters for the bucket name and object key.
+This is done by passing the `--parameter-overrides` option to the `deploy` command as shown below.

 ```bash
 sam deploy \